RocketScienceProjects/info_deploy/README.md

 The script 'Deployment.sh' is a simple shell script that invokes a series of commands based on the Action selected.
 Before any action is executed the 'pmrep connect' command is invoked.
 This is just the way how the pmrep/Informatica Powercenter works.

-# Some available Actions in the 'Deployment.sh' script:
+# Available actions in the 'Deployment.sh' script:

 - DG_DELETE  -- Delete deployment group
 - DG_CLEAR   -- Clear content of a deployment group